jethrokuan/braindump/content/posts/xgboost.md

 The implementation of distributed XGBoost uses [RABIT](https://github.com/dmlc/rabit), and the Allreduce framework.
 XGBoost requires gradients and hessians from each distributed worker.
-This fit the allreduce framework, which broadcasts each worker's reduce result across all processes. ([Chen, Cano, and Zhou, n.d.](#org22f70cb))
+This fit the allreduce framework, which broadcasts each worker's reduce result across all processes. ([Chen, Cano, and Zhou, n.d.](#org640f8db))

 ## Bibliography {#bibliography}

+<a id="org640f8db"></a>Chen, Tianqi, Ignacio Cano, and Tianyi Zhou. n.d.
+“RABIT: A Reliable Allreduce and Broadcast Interface” 3 (2).

-<a id="org164f0d0"></a>Chen, Tianqi, and Carlos Guestrin. n.d.
+<a id="orgafa702f"></a>Chen, Tianqi, and Carlos Guestrin. n.d.
 “Xgboost: A Scalable Tree Boosting System.” <http://arxiv.org/abs/1603.02754v3>.

-<a id="org22f70cb"></a>Chen, Tianqi, Ignacio Cano, and Tianyi Zhou. n.d.
-“RABIT: A Reliable Allreduce and Broadcast Interface” 3 (2).